pthimon/clustering/README.md

 LibClustering
 =============

-This is a C++ library for clustering data based on its eigenvectors.
-It is based on the MATLAB code by L. Zelnik-Manor and P. Perona http://www.vision.caltech.edu/lihi/Demos/SelfTuningClustering.html.
+This is a C++ port of the MATLAB code by L. Zelnik-Manor and P. Perona http://www.vision.caltech.edu/lihi/Demos/SelfTuningClustering.html.
 The self-tuning spectral clustering automatically finds the ideal number of clusters of an affinity matrix.

 Build
 -----